-In June 2012, GASB issued Statement No. 67, Financial Reporting for Pension Plans, which revises existing guidance for the financial reports of most pension plans, and Statement No. 68, Accounting and Financial Reporting for Pensions, which revises and establishes new financial reporting requirements for most governments that provide their employees with pension benefits.
-The provisions in Statement 67 are effective for financial statements for periods beginning after June 15, 2013.
+In June 2012, GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions, which revises and establishes new financial reporting requirements for most governments that provide their employees with pension benefits.
 The provisions in Statement 68 are effective for fiscal years beginning after June 15, 2014.
-Management has not yet determined the effect of implementation of these statements on the financial statements of the GALC.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements of the GALC.